Bell & Ross launches a luminous adventure watch alongside a blue-on-bronze tribute to the spirit of deep-sea diving

 The tactic worked.
 One of Japan’s largest watch and clock corporations agreed to send a series of dial plates to Nemoto, who applied them with luminous paint from a small workshop next to his house.
 The trouble – though no one considered it much of a problem at the time – was that early luminescent paints, or ‘lumes’, relied on radium to trigger atomic reactions within their phosphorescent pigment bases.
 It was the release of photons from phosphorous materials, typically zinc sulphides in the case of watch lumes, that caused luminescent paints to glow.
 Radium is, of course, radioactive.

-By the late 1950s, following the Daigo Fukuryū Maru disaster, during which 23 crew members of a Japanese fishing boat were exposed to acute radiation poisoning following a US-led nuclear weapons test in the South Pacific, the world had cottoned on to the harmful effects of radium on the human body.
+By the late 1950s, following the Daigo Fukuryū Maru disaster – when a US-led nuclear weapons test in the South Pacific exposed 23 crew members of a Japanese fishing boat to acute radiation poisoning – the world had cottoned on to the harmful effects of radium on the human body.

 By 1960, Nemoto & Co had abandoned radium, developing a new luminous material that emitted light through less harmful, though still radioactive, promethium.
 Innovations in chemical compounds continued until 1993, at which point the company struck gold – or, more accurately, stumbled upon the non-radioactive, non-toxic qualities of strontium aluminate.